Medical Record Analysis

 The experience that our consultants have in the medical field enables them to distinguish any pre-existing medical conditions from those that arise from specific events.

-Additionally, once we have reviewed the medical records, our consultants will help you understand the ramifications of injuries and illnesses and identify additional plaintiffs and defendants in a lawsuit.
+Additionally, once we have reviewed the medical records, our consultants will help you understand the ramifications of injuries and illnesses and identifying additional plaintiffs and defendants in a lawsuit.

 Our team of legal nurse consultants has extensive experience in the fields of critical care nursing, neurological nursing, nursing home administration, surgical nursing, general hospital nursing, emergency nursing, operating room nursing, pain management nursing, practical nursing, pediatric nursing, geriatric nursing, and certified wound care.